-Once a congregation has decided to embark on the adventure of congregational mapping, each member will be asked to complete a brief survey that will identify your demographic information, your participation and function in the congregation, and the significant relationships that define your social space.
-Once these surveys have been completed, we can create a map of the congregational network and begin to take a deeper look at what makes your congregation unique and how the body might be able to function better based upon its relational realities.
+Each congregation member will be asked to complete a brief online survey that will identify demographic information, participation and function in the congregation, and the significant relationships that define social engagement in the life of the church.
+This information is used to create an anonymized map of the congregational network which allows us to take a deeper look at what makes your congregation unique and how the body might be able to function better by focused improvements to its relational realities.

 2. Community reach for formal leadership and informal key players

-This report focuses on a comparison between formal leadership roles and informal sources of influence.
-Network analysis often reveals key players in the network whose importance to the community might not otherwise be visible (hubs, liaisons, role models, etc.).
+This report places formal (leadership) and informal (laity) within the context of the congregation’s relational network.
+Network analysis reveals key players whose relational importance to community function might not be identified with traditional roles.
 It can be particularly helpful to see how these key players might overlap (or not) with formal leadership roles and to compare their reach to the whole network.

 If collaboration and teamwork within the congregation is of interest, this analysis can be particularly useful.
 It shows which groups (groups are defined per congregation by the pastor) are best positioned within the community to effect change, to access and act upon new ideas, and which groups are more and less likely to collaborate with one another.

 This report takes the traditional spiritual gifts or skills inventory and turns it on its head.
 Instead of asking each respondent to describe themselves, it gauges awareness of gifts and skills distributed throughout the congregation.
 This report works particularly well when paired with teaching on the purpose of spiritual gifts for enabling the Body of Christ to function in coordinated diverse ministries.